-1. This item introduces the Our Hawke's Bay Environment 2013-2018 - Key Issues Report.
-This report summarises key issues from a suite of 5-year State of the Environment (SoE) reports recently published by the HBRC Science section for 2013 to 2018 and will be adopted by Council on 26 August for publication.
+This item provides the Our Hawke's Bay Environment 2013-2018 - Key Issues Report for Council adoption for publication.
+The report summarises key issues from a suite of 5-year State of the Environment (SoE) reports recently published by the HBRC Science section for 2013 to 2018.